Gemma 4 Guides

 If you are asking what is Gemma 4, the short answer is that Gemma 4 AI is Google DeepMind's newest open-weight multimodal model family for local, edge, and server use.

 That simple definition is useful, but it is not enough.
-A better way to define it is that Google Gemma 4 is a family of four models released on April 2, 2026, designed to cover everything from lightweight local experiments to serious workstation and production workloads.
+A better way to define it is that Google Gemma 4 is a family of five main models: the first set released on April 2, 2026, and a 12B middle tier added in June 2026.
+Together they cover everything from lightweight local experiments to serious workstation and production workloads.

 What is Gemma 4?